-The School is continually looking for ways to improve the curriculum and introduce new subjects; this year we have introduced Cambridge Technical courses in ICT and Business.
+The School is continually looking for ways to improve the curriculum and introduce new subjects; this year we have introduced Cambridge Technical courses in ICT, PE and Business.
 We have also reviewed our timetable to allow for extra tuition in the core subjects, particularly English and Mathematics.
 We have recently reviewed and updated the education of PSHE, mental health and wellbeing, careers and RE in the school curriculum according to the changes recommended by the government.
+The introduction of a school counsellor has helped with pupil mental health and wellbeing.